Anthropology and Sociology

 M.A.
 Counseling - Mental Health: Dr. Fred Redekop 610-683-4288; firstname.lastname@example.org

 M.S.
 School Counseling - Dr. Lauren Moss 610-683-4295; email@example.com

 Department Details: Students are eligible for practicum and internship after completion of all Core I courses and candidacy.
 Practicum is scheduled during the spring semester and involves 100 hours of clinical and course work.
-Internship is scheduled the fall/spring after practicum and involves 600 hours of clinical and course work.
-Please contact Alisa Hobbs in the Field Experience Derpatment for the school counseling sites.
+The internship is scheduled for the fall/spring after practicum and involves 600 hours of clinical and course work.
+Please contact Alisa Hobbs in the Field Experience Department for the school counseling sites.